thequantumchemist/falcon/falcon_md/tutorial/README.md

 tutorials contained in this directory.

 The directory contains three tutorial scripts, designed to gradually introduce the main concepts of **FALCON**:
-1. Basic OTF molecular dynamics with a default ML model
+1. Basic OTF molecular dynamics with a default ML model.
-2. Advanced OTF training with a customized Sparse Gaussian Process model
+2. Advanced OTF training with a customized Sparse Gaussian Process model.
-3. Postprocessing and analysis of simulation results
+3. Postprocessing and analysis of simulation results.

 ---